-- ensure appropriate habitat management of IDB watercourses with known water vole populations; - review maintenance regimes and identify watercourses where mowing and weed cutting regime can be altered to enhance and increase water vole habitat in accordance with board drain maintenance priority - provide training to IDB employees and contractors on legislation pertaining to water vole and habitat.
-2. Ensure all Board works comply with relevant legislation protecting Water Vole and its habitat Actions:
+- ensure appropriate habitat management of IDB watercourses with known water vole populations; - review maintenance regimes and identify watercourses where mowing and weed cutting regime can be altered to enhance and increase water vole habitat in accordance with board drain maintenance priority - provide training to IDB contractors on legislation pertaining to water vole and habitat. - 2.
+Ensure all Board works comply with relevant legislation protecting Water Vole and its habitat

 - ensure water vole surveys are conducted prior to any bank improvement, drainage or other engineering works - 3.
 Monitor populations of water vole within the drainage district.
-Actions:

-- Submit all water vole records to Lincolnshire ecological records centre - undertake monitoring of all key water vole colonies 4.1.2 Indicators and reporting The first Board Target action will be shown delivered by three indicators of: - Metered length of watercourse managed and maintained watercourse - Length of enhanced board maintained watercourse - Provision of training to contractors/employees - Reporting will be ongoing through the life of the plan The second Board Target action will be shown delivered by indicators of: - The number of records collated - Reporting will be from 2016 onward The third Board Target action will be shown delivered by: - Number of records submitted to Ecological Records Centre - The length (m) of watercourse surveyed Reporting will be delivered annually.
+- Submit all water vole records to East Riding ecological records centre - undertake monitoring of all key water vole colonies

+4.1.2 Indicators and reporting

+The first Board Target action will be shown delivered by three indicators of:

+- Metered length of watercourse managed and maintained watercourse - Length of enhanced board maintained watercourse - Provision of training to contractors

+Reporting will be ongoing through the life of the plan

+The second Board Target action will be shown delivered by indicators of:

+• The number of records collated

+Reporting will be from 2016 onward

+The third Board Target action will be shown delivered by:

+- Number of records submitted to Ecological Records Centre - The length (m) of watercourse surveyed

+Reporting will be delivered annually.

 4.2 Barn Owl

 The UK BAP does not identify Barn Owl (Tyto alba) as a species requiring an action plan however much of the Board's district is situate within farmland to which Barn Owl is synonymous and the Board's District includes open farmland and pockets of woodland, all good hunting ground for owl.
-In its 2010-2015 BAP the Board installed three Barn Owl boxes, take up by Barn Owl has been positive however the Board acknowledged it could do more.

-4.2.1 Targets and Actions

 The Board agree one target, to monitor Barn Owl numbers within the drainage district.
 This will be delivered by three actions.

-Actions: